 He was a long-time Chairman of the Board of Regents of the University of Houston, Chairman of its Drive to Tier One Status and is now Chairman of its Political Action Committee.
 He is a Director Emeritus of the Greater Houston Partnership, having served a long time as its Higher Education Committee Chairman.

-In the 1950’s/1960’s, Mr. Wilson served in the Executive Office of the President under both Presidents Dwight D. Eisenhower and John F. Kennedy.
-At age 30, he received the Arthur Fleming Award as one of Ten Outstanding Young Men in the Federal Service (Neil Armstrong and Robert Gates were later recipients) He was a witness to the Atom Bomb test in Nevada in 1954 and the Hydrogen Bomb test at Bikini Atoll in the Pacific in 1956.
+In the 50s and 60s he served in the Executive Office of the President under Presidents Dwight Eisenhower and John F. Kennedy (Civil Service rank of GS-17).
+He witnessed the Atom Bomb test in Nevada and the Hydrogen Bomb test at Bikini Atoll in the Pacific.

 In 1958, he was awarded the Arthur Fleming Award as One of the Ten Outstanding Young Men in Federal Service.
 Out of 600 who received this award since 1948, Wikipedia lists him as one of the “Notable Twenty” along with Astronaut Neil Armstrong (moon landing), Defense Secretary Robert Gates and Fed Chairman Paul Volcker.

 He was invited and spoke to a joint session of the New Mexico Legislature.
 He was appointed Special Ambassador to Nicaragua by President Lyndon Johnson.
 After World War II, he served for two years as a Naval Officer in Japan, having graduated first in his class in officer’s school.